 - You have eye pain or vision changes.

 - You take blood-thinning medicine, such as warfarin.

 - You may have an object in your eye.

 - You have a yellow or greenish discharge from one or both eyes.

-Your doctor will perform a physical exam, including an eye exam, and ask questions about your medical history.
+Your provider will perform a physical exam, including an eye exam, and ask questions about your medical history.
 Questions may include:

-- Are both of your eyes affected?
-If only one eye, which one?
+- Are both of your eyes affected or just one?

-- What part of the eye is affected -- the white part, or elsewhere?
+- What part of the eye is affected?

 - Did the redness come on suddenly?